Menopause Life Insurance And How To Get Cover

 Yes, of course.
 There is virtually no age or condition wherein you cannot get life insurance short of actually on your deathbed.

-The reality is that the older you are and the worse your health is, the more expensive cover will be.
-Some providers may even make it prohibitively expensive if your situation is bad enough, simply to disincentivise you from purchasing a plan they’ll more than likely have to pay out in short order.
+Some providers may even make it prohibitively expensive if your situation is bad enough, to disincentivise you from purchasing a plan they’ll more than likely have to pay out in short order.

 Should You Get Life Insurance Before, During, or After Menopause?